-Type Book – The First Type Specimen Book of Cooper & Beatty, 1927
+Type Book – type specimen book, Cooper & Beatty, 1927

 Main image for this archive item.
 Click to enlarge the image.